 Continuum of HIV Care by Public Health Area

-The Preliminary 2017 HIV Continuum of Care is also available and employs the new Public Health District Map.
-Note that 2017 data should be interpreted with extreme caution as not all reported cases have been investigated and entered into the HIV Surveillance database.
-2017 data will be finalized December 31, 2018, allowing a full twelve months for reporting delays.
+The Preliminary 2018 HIV Continuum of Care is also available.
+Note that 2018 data should be interpreted with extreme caution as not all reported cases have been investigated and entered into the HIV Surveillance database.
+2018 data will be finalized December 31, 2019, allowing a full twelve months for reporting delays.

 HIV and Pregnancy